opendistro-for-elasticsearch/k-NN/PerformanceTuning.md

 ### Warm up

 The graphs are constructed during indexing, but they are loaded into memory during the first search.
-The way search works in Lucene is that each segment is searched sequentially (so, for k-NN, each segment returns up to k nearest neighbors of the query point) and the results are aggregated together and ranked based on the score of each result (higher score --> better result).
+The way search works in Lucene is that each segment is searched sequentially (so, for k-NN, each segment returns up to k nearest neighbors of the query point) and the top ```size``` number of results based on the score would be returned from all of the results returned by segements at a shard level(higher score --> better result).

 Once a graph is loaded(graphs are loaded outside Elasticsearch JVM), we cache the graphs in memory.
 So the initial queries would be expensive in the order of few seconds and subsequent queries should be faster in the order of milliseconds(assuming knn circuit breaker is not hit).